-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 Darth Maul: Holder of the title for Most Annoyingly and Improbably Resurrected Character of the Star Wars Universe until Emperor Palpatine snatched it from him in Rise of Skywalker, Darth Maul returned on the orders of George Lucas for Clone Wars, Solo, Rebels, and several publications.
 He’s certainly alive and kicking around the galaxy during this period, so buckle up for more of this post-prequels Zabrak.

 Boba Fett: Why not re-cross with The Mandalorian and the pending Book of Boba Fett?
-An animated appearance from this longtime legend would, interestingly, return him to his roots: Boba Fett first appeared as a cartoon interlude in the infamous Star Wars Holiday Special.
+Interestingly, an animated appearance from this longtime legend would return him to his roots: Boba Fett first appeared as a cartoon interlude in the infamous Star Wars Holiday Special.

+All the Rebels: In the Star Wars movie timeline, Rebels is set between Revenge of the Sith and Rogue One.
+The fate of some of Rebels’ characters, including center-focus Ezra Bridger, was left unresolved.

 Follow Monsters and Critics’ Facebook page for the latest Star Wars theories, essays, news, and reviews.